perfana/perfana-docs/docs/navigating/navigating.md

 ## Trends

 When there are multiple test runs available with the same `environment` and `workload` properties, the `Trends` tab will be available.
 This tab will display the trends for the configured `Service Level Indicators` over time.
-You can select a period (1 week only in the demo version, due to retention limits) and each test run is marked as a vertical line.
+You can select a period and each test run is marked as a vertical line.
 When you hover the base of the line you can see the test run id and the version.
 From here you can deeplink into the test run details view.

 ![Trends](https://docs.perfana.io/docs/images/trends.png)